waigo/waigo/README.md

 * Ensure your plugin name is prefixed with `waigo-` so that it's easy to find.
 * Write a good README.md for your plugin explaining what it's for and how to use it.
 * Add tests for your plugin and hook them upto [Travis CI](https://travis-ci.org/).
-* In your `package.json` tag your plugin with the `waigoplugin` keyword.
+* In your `package.json` tag your plugin with the `waigo` keyword.

-To see a list of all available plugins visit [https://www.npmjs.org/browse/keyword/waigoplugin](https://www.npmjs.org/browse/keyword/waigoplugin).
+To see a list of all available plugins visit [https://www.npmjs.org/browse/keyword/waigo](https://www.npmjs.org/browse/keyword/waigoplugin).

 # Startup